udaykiran009/oneCCL/doc/rst/source/env_variables.rst

 **Description**

-Set this environment variable to specify number of CCL processes.
+Set this environment variable to specify number of oneCCL processes.